backups-obsidian/backup-obsidian-2/100 study-notes/102 AWS DVA/CloudFront DVA.md

 	- Or Match Viewer: (HTTP => HTTP & HTTPS => HTTPS)

 > [!note] [[../101 AWS SAA/S3 Websites#Websites| S3 Websites]] don't support HTTPS but if you put your S3 website behind a CloudFront distribution then it will be secured by HTTPS.

+> [!question]- A company runs a popular website behind an Amazon CloudFront distribution that uses an Application Load Balancer as the origin.
+The Developer wants to set up custom HTTP responses to 404 errors for content that has been removed from the origin that redirects the users to another page.
+The Developer wants to use an AWS Lambda@Edge function that is associated with the current CloudFront distribution to accomplish this goal.
+The solution must use a minimum amount of resources.
+Which CloudFront event type should the Developer use to invoke the Lambda@Edge function that contains the redirect logic?
+> Origin Response.

 ## CloudFront Signed URL Process
 - More about [[../101 AWS SAA/CloudFront Advanced#CloudFront Signed URL Cookies | CloudFront Signed URLs]]